 As a bilingual and bicultural researcher, Dr. Villarruel has extensive research and practice experience with Latino populations, health promotion and disparities.
 Using a community-based participatory approach, she has been the PI/Co-PI of over eight RCTs on reducing high risk behaviors in teens.
 One program, to reduce sexual risk behavior among Latino youth – entitled Cuídate! was disseminated nationally.

 Dr. Villarruel holds many leadership positions.
 She is a member of the National Academy of Medicine and the American Academy of Nursing; serves as Chair of the IOM Roundtable on the Promotion of Health Equity and the Elimination of Health Disparities and Co-chair of the Strategic Advisory Council of the AARP/RWJ Future of Nursing Campaign for Action.
-Most recently, Dr. Villarruel was a member of the National Academy of Medicine Committee on Educating Health Professionals to Address the Social Determinants of Health resulting in the report, A Framework for Educating Health Professionals to Address the Social Determinants of Health (2016).
+She is also an invited member of the American Board of Internal Medicine and the Aspen Health Strategy Group.

 Gail R. Wilensky, Ph.D.